 Aviation ‘scam’ case: Praful Patel appears before ED for second day

-New Delhi, June 11: Former civil aviation minister and NCP leader Praful Patel appeared before the Enforcement Directorate for a second day Tuesday for questioning in connection with a money laundering probe related to losses suffered by Air India as part of an alleged multi-crore aviation scam, officials said.
+New Delhi, June 11: Former civil aviation minister and NCP leader Praful Patel appeared before the Enforcement Directorate for a second day on Tuesday for questioning in connection with a money laundering probe related to losses suffered by Air India as part of an alleged multi-crore aviation scam, officials said.

 Patel appeared before the agency at its headquarter here in Khan Market around 10.00 am.